AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SDS_Streams.md

 The unit of measure can be overridden for any SdsTypeProperty defined by the stream type, including primary and secondary indexes.
 For more information on SdsTypeProperty `Uom`, see [Types](xref:sdsTypes#sdstypeproperty).

 Read characteristics of the stream are determined by the type and the `PropertyOverride` of the stream.
-The interpolation mode for non-index properties can be defined and overridden at the SdsStream level.
+The interpolation mode for non-index properties can be defined and overridden at the stream level.
 For more information about type read characteristics see [Types](xref:sdsTypes#sdstypeproperty).

-If `InterpolationMode` of the SdsType is set to ``Discrete``, it cannot be overridden at any level.
+If `InterpolationMode` of the type is set to ``Discrete``, it cannot be overridden at any level.
 When `InterpolationMode` is set to ``Discrete`` and an event is not defined for the index, a null value is returned for the entire event.

 # SdsStream API

 The REST APIs provide programmatic access to read and write SDS data.
-The API in this section interacts with SdsStreams.
+The API in this section interacts with streams.
 When working in .NET framework, convenient SDS client libraries are available.
 The ``ISdsMetadataService`` interface, accessed using the ``SdsService.GetMetadataService( )`` helper, defines the available functions.
 See [Streams](#streams) above for general information related to streams.